 It is important to make sure a mobile app is reliable before downloading it.
 Detecting malicious apps is not always easy, but here are a few steps you should take before downloading an app.

 Android users have the highest risk of downloading malicious apps.
-Researchers at Kaspersky found over 200,000 samples of mobile malware at the Google Play store and additional sources.
-The malicious malware is often used as a multiplier, sending text messages containing malicious links to the contacts saved on the phone or stealing other personal information directly from the infected phone.
+Researchers at Kaspersky found over 200,000 samples of mobile malware at the Google Play store and additional sources, in 2013.
+The malicious malware is often used as a multiplier, sending text messages containing malicious links to the contacts saved on the phone, or stealing other personal informational directly from the infected phone.

-- Do not activate "Developer mode" on the device
+- Do not activate "developer mode" on your phone.